 This module is integrated via the Docker official API and means users can rapidly and easily backup multiple Docker containers without having to install an agent inside each container.
-This automated Docker external volumes backup is part of Bacula’s capability for full orchestration integration.
+This automated external Docker volumes backup is part of Bacula’s capability for full orchestration integration.
 It is available at most subscription levels of Bacula Enterprise at no additional cost for a limited period of time.

 Whether your deployed container environment is used for lift-and-shift of monolithic applications, or refactoring legacy applications, or building new distributed applications – developers and Systems Administrators can use Bacula’s advanced technology with an especially high level of flexibility – via either Bacula’s GUI or command line interface.
 Remember, this high level of flexibility and customization possibilities are fundamental to Bacula’s approach: to empower the user by introducing a wide range of options to her/him you achieve their aims.

-The main features of the Bacula Docker Container Backup Module are:
+Docker Container Backup Module Features

 Safe & Efficient Use of Docker Containers

 Bacula Enterprise makes the usage of Docker more reliable and convenient.
-It is even possible to backup defined Docker images only, which can be used to create new containers when required.
+It is even possible to backup Docker defined images only, which can be used to create new containers when required.
 Our automated and scalable solution was made to support the workloads of both IT and DevOps that use Docker, SUSE, Caas or Openshift.

 Beware of Other Vendor’s Claims